hectorzaragoza/js-dsa/README.md

 - Two essential components of a recursive function
 - Visualize the call stack to better debug and understand recursive functions
 - Use helper method recursion and pure recursion to solve more difficult problems

+## Searching Algorithms

+## Sorting Algorithms
+- Rearranging item in a collection so that the items are in some kind of order.
+- Ex. sorting numbers in desc or asc
+    - names alphabetically
+    - sort by any kind of attribute.

+- Why learn this?
+    - Sorting is an incredibly common task, so it's good to know how it works.
+    - There are many ways of sorting things, each with their own advantages and disadvantages.

+- We covered the elementary (or quadratic) sorting algorithms...Bubble, Insertion, Selection
+- Worst case is O(n^2) time complexity and have a space complexity of O(1)
+- All these are roughly equivalent

+# Intermediate Sorting Algorithms